 While there’s nothing wrong with any of these things in moderation, the amount of mass media you ingest every day can have more of a negative impact on your life than you realize.
-Listening to your intuition becomes impossible; like trying to hold a conversation at a deafening rock concert.
+Listening to your intuition becomes impossible – like trying to have a conversation at a deafening rock concert.
 In the midst of your distraction you may forget that you even have inner guidance.
 And worst of all, when the external world becomes more influential than your inner world, you succumb to the influence of cultural spells.

 A “cultural spell” is a thought or belief held in the collective mind of our culture that isn’t true.
 Cultural spells have a negative impact on our lives because they cause us to “chase our tails” and prevent us from attaining the very rewards they promise (feelings of happiness, contentment, love, acceptance, and success).

 You can only break a cultural spell’s influence upon you by becoming aware of it.
 Once you are aware of its’ influence, you can decide whether you want to continue feeding your power into it or not.

 The most common cultural spells associate a feeling of contentment with an achievement in the external world.
 Here are three of our most common cultural spells:

 1. Material Wealth brings Happiness

 Most people believe that an increase in their income would make them happy, but even Princeton scientists have stated that the link between money and happiness is “greatly exaggerated and mostly an illusion.”

 Material wealth does NOT lead to happiness; happiness leads to happiness.
 If you can’t generate a sense of joy from the present moment, a Lamborghini is not going to help.
 Happiness is a natural state of being that stems from aligning your thoughts with who you really are.